-The COVID-19 pandemic has caused a recent and dramatic increase in remote work and has also been financially devastating for many law firms and companies.
-Many firms have reduced salaries and also furloughed or laid off attorneys.
-One thing seems clear, though: companies and firms are retaining attorneys who continue to provide revenue, client solutions, or other tangible benefits.
+The COVID-19 pandemic caused a dramatic increase in remote work and was financially devastating for many law firms and companies.
+Many firms reduced salaries and furloughed or laid off attorneys.
+One thing seems clear, though: Companies and firms are retaining attorneys who continue to provide revenue, client solutions, or other tangible benefits.
 Separate yourself from your peers by

 - pushing to maintain or even increase your billable hours and revenue,